Rutgers Scarlet Knights: Rutgers–Newark

 Rutgers–Newark fields teams for NCAA Division III competition in men's and women's soccer, basketball, tennis, and volleyball, as well as baseball for men and softball for women.
 The men's volleyball team competed as a Division I member through the 2014 season (2013–14 school year), but completed a transition to Division III after that season.
 Their teams are known as the "Scarlet Raiders."
 Built in 1977, the Golden Dome Athletic Center is the hub of Rutgers–Newark athletics, seating 2,000.
 Soccer and softball games are held on Alumni Field, while the Rutgers–Newark baseball team plays at Bears & Eagles Riverfront Stadium, a 6,200-seat ballpark that is home to the Newark Bears, a minor-league professional baseball franchise.

 Rutgers–Camden

 Rutgers–Camden fields teams for NCAA Division III competition in Men's and Women's Crew, Cross Country, Golf, Soccer, Volleyball, Basketball, Indoor Track, Baseball (men), Softball (women), and Track and Field.
 Their teams are known as the "Scarlet Raptors."
 In 2006, Rutgers–Camden won the NCAA Division III Softball championship, defeating two-time defending champion St. Thomas, 3–2 to capture the school's first national title.
 Rutgers–Camden basketball also holds the unfortunate distinction of the longest losing streak in college basketball, set in 1997.
-The team was disbanded, but student outcry lead to a re-instatement.
+The team was disbanded, but student outcry led to a re-instatement.
 Rutgers–Camden broke its NCAA-record 117-game losing streak with a 77–72 victory over Bloomfield College.